thiefspin/bouncer/README.md

 # bouncer
-User Management and Authentication service built in Java
+User Management and Authentication service built in Rust